Older adults in gaming

 Results

-We first tested for the effects of age and gender in adoption rates.
-They both had major effects, with people aged 50 and over reporting lower frequency of play and female participants reporting lower adoption rates.
+I first tested for the effects of age and gender in adoption rates.
+They both had major effects, with people aged 50+ reporting lower frequency of play and female participants reporting lower adoption.

-In terms of perceived competence, older adults reported significantly lower competence.
+Older adults also reported significantly lower competence.
 Interestingly, this was more pronounced in regular players.

 Older adults reported lower adoption and perceived competence.
 This was more pronounced in female participants.

-To test our hypothesis regarding preconceptions, we tested for effects between age and frequency of play on perception of video games.
-We found that older adults are more likely to perceive video games as too violent.
-Perhaps not surprisingly, frequency of play had a bigger effect, with regular players perceiving video games as less violent, less isolating, and more popular than non-players.
+Regarding preconceptions, I found that older adults are more likely to perceive video games as too violent.
+However, frequency of play had a bigger effect, with regular players perceiving video games as less violent, less isolating, and more popular.

-The findings partially supported our hypothesis and provided a second interesting insight.
+These findings partially supported my hypothesis and provided a new insight:

 Holding a negative or positive perception is more tightly related to frequency of play, rather than age.

-There were no statistically significant findings related to reasons for adoption or rejection, but we found some interesting trends.
-For example, adults aged 50-69 were likely to think that there are no options for them in the market.
+There were no significant findings related to reasons for adoption or rejection, but I found some interesting trends.
+For example, adults aged 50-69 are likely to think that there are no options for them in the market.

 Participants

 The participants for the second study were selected to have varying levels of familiarity with video games.
-Due to the COVID-19 pandemic, the sample size was limited.
-We worked with 5 young adults aged 18-29 and 5 older adults aged 50-69.
+Due to COVID-19, the sample size was more limited.
+I worked with 5 young adults aged 18-29 and 5 older adults aged 50-69.

 Results

-The small sample size prevented us from obtaining statistically significant findings.
-However, we identified some trends worth mentioning.
+Unfortunately, the small sample size prevented me from obtaining statistically significant findings.
+However, I identified some trends worth mentioning.

 Preference scores stayed consistent across both games for players under 50, but older adults expressed higher preference for Sushi Roll.

-One of our aims was to provide developers with suggestions for more inclusive game design.
-These are some of the trends we identified that could provide some insight into the design of games aimed at an older demographic.
+My main goal was to provide developers with suggestions for more inclusive game design.
+Below are some trends I spotted that could inform the design of games aimed at an older demographic.

-Our second study highlights the impact of complex controls in both competence and preference.
+The second study highlights the impact of complex controls.
 They can be a high barrier of entry, especially for older adults with less dexterity or muscle memory.
 Simple and intuitive controls are recommended, preferably with customisation options such as button remapping.

-I was personally saddened to hear older adults express that video games are not made for them, despite the many different options that exist nowadays.
-This highlights the need for more diverse game narratives that represent a wide range of players, or a collective effort in bringing such games into the spotlight.
+I was saddened to hear older adults express that video games are not made for them, despite the many different options that exist nowadays.
+This highlights the need for more diverse game narratives, or a collective effort in bringing such games into the spotlight.

-Of course, these are only a few of many accessibility considerations that should be taken into account.
+These are only a few of many accessibility considerations that games generally benefit from.
 If you’d like to learn more, I recommend checking out the Game Accessibility Guidelines.

 Since I defended my thesis, accessibility has become a bigger focus.
 Within the past few years, including extensive accessibility settings has become a reason for praise within the industry, and prizes are awarded to studios that go above and beyond.
 However, there is still a long way to go.